 AMEX Membership Rewards is my favourite points currency, but many readers struggle to understand the ins and outs of this versatile program.

-The AMEX Platinum Edge Credit Card earns points into the Membership Rewards ‘Ascent’ scheme.
-This means that points transfer at a 1:1 ratio to leading airline partners including Velocity, Cathay Pacific Asia Miles and Singapore Airlines Krisflyer.
+This post focuses on points earned into the Membership Rewards ‘Ascent’ scheme.
+Ascent points transfer at a 1:1 ratio to leading airline partners including Velocity, Cathay Pacific Asia Miles and Singapore Airlines Krisflyer.

-Whether you prefer to travel domestically, or you’re searching for inspiration for an overseas getaway, signing up for the AMEX Platinum Edge, or using your existing balance of 50,000 AMEX Membership Rewards Ascent points could get you there.
+Whether you prefer to travel domestically, or you’re searching for inspiration for an overseas getaway, signing up for a new AMEX card or using your existing balance of 50,000 AMEX Membership Rewards Ascent points could get you there.

 Sydney or Melbourne to Auckland flying Virgin Australia return business class (43,600 Etihad Guest miles)

 Savvy travellers transfer their AMEX Membership Rewards points to Etihad Guest.
 The reason?
 Etihad Guest provides access to a number of ‘sweetspot’ flight redemptions on Virgin Australia, which will have you forking out significantly less points than you’d need if you were to transfer those points directly to Velocity Frequent Flyer.